retifrav/scraps/youtube-dl.md

 [SubtitlesConvertor] Converting subtitles
 Deleting original file Gutta på skauen - 1.
 Den femte mann [MUHH45000122].nb-nor.vtt (pass -k to keep)
 ```

+If downloaded subtitles are too short, try downloading all the available languages with `--sub-lang all`.